kofiCode/PublicDocumentation/rails.md

 require 'spec_helper'
 describe "Pages" do
   describe "GET /pages/index" do
-    it "should have Fenton in the body" do visit '/pages/index'
+    it "should have Hello World in the body" do visit '/pages/index'
-      page.should have_selector('h1', :text => "Fenton")
+      page.should have_selector('h1', :text => "Hello World")
     end
   end
 end